lsst-dm/qserv-ingest/doc/user/input-data.rst

     }

-- `<database_name>.json`: describe the database to register inside the replication service and where the data will be ingested, its format is described in `replication service documentation <https://confluence.lsstcorp.org/pages/viewpage.action?pageId=133333850#UserguidefortheQservIngestsystem(APIversion1)-RegisteringanewdatabaseinQserv>`__.
+- `<database_name>.json`: describe the database to register inside the replication service and where the data will be ingested,
-- `<table_name>.json`: each of these files describes a table to register inside the replication service and where the data will be ingested, its format is described in `replication service documentation <https://confluence.lsstcorp.org/pages/viewpage.action?pageId=133333850#UserguidefortheQservIngestsystem(APIversion1)-Registeringatable>`__.
+- `<table_name>.json`: each of these files describes a table to register inside the replication service and where the data will be ingested,
-- `<table_index>.json`:each of these files describes an index to create for a given set of chunk tables, its format is described in `replication service documentation <https://confluence.lsstcorp.org/display/DM/Managing+indexes#Managingindexes-Request>`__.
+- `<table_index>.json`:each of these files describes an index to create for a given set of chunk tables,

+Formats for all of these files are documented in `replication service documentation <https://confluence.lsstcorp.org/pages/viewpage.action?pageId=133333850>`__.